nathan-barry/nathan.rs/content/posts/quotes.md

 tags = ["Personal"]
 +++

+"C++ is a hammer, but then everything starts to look like your finger"
+<br>— textlapse, hackernews user

 "I believe that a man should strive for only one thing in life, and that is to have a touch of greatness"
 <br>— Félix Martí-Ibáñez